Betrayal Trauma and Infidelity Therapy

 Experiencing trauma from betrayal can have profound psychological impacts on partners.
 Such trauma often manifests as symptoms of post-traumatic stress disorder (PTSD), including flashbacks of the traumatic event, hypervigilance, and severe anxiety.
 Partners may also struggle with trust issues, not only in their current relationship but in future relationships as well.

-Therapy for partners dealing with betrayal trauma focuses on validating their emotions and experiences, creating a supportive environment for healing.
+By working with a partner betrayal trauma therapist, individuals can focus on validating their emotions and experiences while creating a supportive environment for lasting healing.

 Individuals Struggling with Guilt, Shame, and Self-Blame